 Read more about Workflow Expression Parser

-3. Naming the outputs
+3. Defining the outputs

+These outputs are named True and False by default.
 Customize the output names to keep your workflow clear.

 Example: When routing invoices, using labels such as < 10,000 and > 10,000 is clearer than relying on True and False.